lawrennd/snippets/_software/includes/vibesafe-core-components.md

 * Review before implementing
 }

-\notes{CIPs—Code Improvement Plans—are where you document design decisions before implementing them.
+\notes{Code/Capability Improvement Plans (CIPs) are where you document design decisions before implementing them.

 Each CIP includes:
 - What problem it solves (Motivation)